Sylvère Lotringer

-Sylvère Lotringer (15 October 1938 – 8 November 2021) was a French-born literary critic and cultural theorist.
+Sylvère Lotringer (15 October 1938 – 8 November 2021) was a French literary critic and cultural theorist.
 Initially based in New York City, he later lived in Los Angeles and Baja California, Mexico.
 He is best known for synthesizing French theory with American literary, cultural and architectural avant-garde movements as founder of the journal Semiotext(e) and for his interpretations of theory in a 21st-century context.
 He is regarded as an influential interpreter of Jean Baudrillard's theories, among others.